Luis Alberto is a versatile Spanish forward who arrived at Anfield from Sevilla in June 2013.

 He would go on to gain another six first-team appearances for the club prior to departing for Anfield in June 2013; however, it was at B level for both Sevilla and then later Barcelona where Alberto made his name.

-During his second season at Sevilla he was handed an extended run in the B side and the striker recorded an average of just under a goal every other game as he found the net an impressive 16 times in 34 matches.
+During his second season at Sevilla he was handed an extended run in the B side and the attacker recorded an average of just under a goal every other game as he found the net an impressive 16 times in 34 matches.

 Between 2009 and 2012, Alberto appeared 77 times for Sevilla B and fired 25 goals.